0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-04-htb-topology.md

 title: HTB - Topology
 date: 2023-11-04 12:48 +0200
 categories: [HTB Machines]
-tags: [LaTeX,Gnuplot,Fuff,htpasswd,Vhost,SetUID,Pspy]
+tags: [Nmap,LaTeX,Gnuplot,Fuff,htpasswd,Vhost,SetUID,Pspy]
 image: /assets/img/hackthebox/machines writeups/Topology/Cover.png
 ---

 ## **Summary**

-Topology starts with a website for a Math department which conatins multi virtual hosts.
+Topology starts with a website for a Math department which contains multi virtual hosts.
 LaTeX Vhost used to convert math functions into an images.
 By performing `Latex injection` to gain arbitrary file read, and get the `.htpassword` file for a dev vhost, which used the same password for the user on the machine.
 To get the root access, Abusing a cron running `gnuplot` to create file to gain command execution as root.

 ## **Machine Info**